OpenBankProject/OBP-JVM/README.md

 The third argument, of type **Encode** is used to encode the response.

-Every request is implemented by `com.tesobe.obp.transport.spi.MockLegacyResponder` used to test the **LegacyResonder**.
+Every request is implemented by `com.tesobe.obp.transport.spi.MockResponder` used to test the **AbstractResonder**.
 The Demo gives a more complete example: `com.tesobe.obp.demo.south.DemoData`.
-A third test worth looking at because it implements the **North** and **South** sides is: `com.tesobe.obp.transport.spi.LegacyConnectorTest`.
+A third test worth looking at because it implements the **North** and **South** sides is: `com.tesobe.obp.transport.spi.ConnectorTest`.

-To get you started, you may use `com.tesobe.obp.transport.spi.DefaultLegacyResponder`.
+To get you started, you may use `com.tesobe.obp.transport.spi.DefaultResponder`.
-It has a no-op implementation of every method in LegacyResponder.
+It has a no-op implementation of every method in AbstractResponder.

 ### Implementing the North

 (Look at `com.tesobe.obp.demo.SuperSimpleDemo` while you are reading this chapter)

 The connector `com.tesobe.obp.transport.Connector` lists the methods you can call to communicate with external parties, the south.

-To optain a connector you need to implement `com.tesobe.obp.transport.Sender` and:
+To optain a connector you need to implement `com.tesobe.obp.transport.Sender`
+and:

 ```java
 import com.tesobe.obp.transport.Transport;